pletourneau/enDash/README.md

 ## Description

-_Solar Dashboard for owners of residential solar that use compatible Enphase Energy microinverters. _
+_Solar Dashboard for owners of residential solar systems that use compatible Enphase Energy microinverters.
+Dashboard was designed with free version of API and can only access system summary and microinverter telemetry data.
+With paid subscription or installer partner plan many more options, including live data, are available.
+Current outputs display as a graph with the last 288, five minute, intervals, filtering only non-zero intervals for display.
+There is a status section that shows the status message from the API call.
+It also converts lifetime production into kWh and total trees grown for 10 years from seedlings.
+And has a picture of Bob Ross._

 ## Setup/Installation Requirements